 Month 5 (1 month out)

 If you need things, make sure to use a home essentials checklist to ensure you have everything for your new place.

 End Of Month 5

 This is your possession date and when you go to the lawyers to get the keys and close on the house.
 It’s exciting!
 Make sure you have these moving day essentials.
 You have gone through the closing process of the house, and it is now officially yours.
 Move in and make it your own!

-Final Thoughts on When to start looking for a house
+Final thoughts on when to start looking for a house

-While this timeline can change from person to person, giving yourself 5 months to get things ready and in order will ensure you are taking enough time and doing your due diligence on all things related to buying your first home.
+While this timeline can change from person to person, giving yourself five months to get things ready and in order will ensure you are taking enough time and doing your due diligence on all things related to buying your first home.